johnroutledge/milestone-project-1/README.md

 **Testing with Lighthouse in Google Chrome Devtools**

 * Performance: On all pages, performance came back initially with a score under 90% due to image file sizes.
 Having compressed the Bilingual Boys navbar logo, all pages returned a performance score above 90% with the exception of the gallery page.
 The performance score of the gallery page was very low (31%) due to the number of images being used.
 To rectify this all images were resized and compressed which resulted in a better score, but there was still room for improvement.
 I decided to resize all gallery images for mobile use (<700p pixels) and add CSS code to the media query.
 Having done this and deleting some unnecessary ones, running the test again resulted in a score of above 90%.
-* Accesibility: Scores on all pages were above 90%.
+* Accessibility: Scores on all pages were above 90%.
 The one warning which needed to be addresses in terms of accessibility was the contrast between the background and font colours of the navbar and footer.
 With the original font colour of white on the current blue background, the contrast was too low for people with limited vision.
 To rectify this, I changed the font colour to black.
 This resulted in a much better contrast rating and consequently increased the accessibility score of the website.
 * Best Practices: These came back as 93% on all pages and so no changes were made.
 * SEO: SEO test figures were 100% on all pages.